cristianomatte/Linux-Server-Configuration/README.md

 sudo adduser grader --disabled-password
 ```
 #### Give grader the permission to sudo.
-- Create the file `/etc/sudoers.d/grader` with the following content
+- Create the file `/etc/sudoers.d/grader` with the following content:
 ```bash
 # User rules for grader
 grader ALL=(ALL) NOPASSWD:ALL